 165 Capitol Ave,

-What Happens When I Am Approved For a MMJ Card in Connecticut?
+What Happens After I Am Approved For an MMJ Card in Connecticut?

-All certificates issued in the state of Connecticut last for exactly one year from the date of certification.
-This is an important distinction because the clock starts ticking from that moment even if you don’t apply for the card for a few weeks.
+All Medical Marijuana Cards in Connecticut last for exactly one year from the date of certification.
+This is an important distinction because the clock starts ticking from that moment – even if you don’t actually use the card for a few weeks.

 Your physician must: